Back to main page...

 As long as no SD Card is connected, or the file cannot be found, the standard V4 definitions will be used as documented in hwcfg/standard_v4/MBSEQ_HW.V4.

-It will be loaded (only once!) after startup.
+The file will be loaded (only once!) after startup.
 In distance to other configuration files, it won't be loaded again if the SD Card is reconnected to avoid sequencer hick-ups during runtime, and to cover the special case where files should be loaded from a SD card which contains a MBSEQ_HW.V4 file for a different hardware.

 Initial setup for Wilba's Frontpanel